 Resistance - Resistance to first-generation anticoagulants has been detected in commensal rodent populations in many places throughout the world including some localities in the United States (Frantz and Padula, 1980; Frantz and Madigan, 1998).
-Efficacy data submitted to the Agency for brodifacoum indicate that baits containing that second-generation anticoagulant at 0.005% active ingredient (a.i.) are likely to be effective against Norway rats and house mice of United States origin that are resistant to warfarin and other first generation anticoagulants.
-Data submitted to the Agency suggest that bromadiolone baits at 0.005% a.i. are likely to control warfarin-resistant Norway rats of United States origin and that 0.0025% difethialone baits that are registered for controlling house mice are likely to control warfarin-resistant house mice of United States origin.
+Efficacy data submitted to the Agency for brodifacoum indicate that baits containing that second-generation anticoagulant at 0.005% active ingredient are likely to be effective against Norway rats and house mice of United States origin that are resistant to warfarin and other first generation anticoagulants.
+Data submitted to the Agency suggest that bromadiolone baits at 0.005% a.i. are likely to control warfarin-resistant Norway rats of United States origin and that 0.0025% difethialone baits that are registered for controlling house mice are likely to control warfarin-resistant Norway rats of united States origin and that 0.0025% difethialone baits that are registered for controlling house mice are likely to control warfarin-resistant Norway rats of United States origin and that 0.0025% difethialone baits that are registered for controlling house mice are likely to control warfarin-resistant house mice of United States origin.
 The expression "warfarin-resistant" is used here because the test subjects ultimately killed by the second-generation anticoagulants mentioned initially were screened for resistance to warfarin.
+Resistance to other rodenticides has been recorded in other parts of the world as well.
+For instance, in Velen, Germany, 20% of rats trapped on livestock farms were found to be resistant to bromadiolone, according to a blood-clotting response (BCR) test (Endepols et al., 2003).

 Some success in controlling United States rodent populations resistant to warfarin has been reported in field trials involving second-generation anticoagulants and bromethalin (Ashton, et al, 1983).
 Anticoagulant-resistant rodents likely would be susceptible to any rodenticide that is not an anticoagulant.
+Resistant rats may also become again susceptible to warfarin if the baiting schedule is adjusted cyclically so that each warfarin baiting is followed by a period of at least 30 days, during which exposure to anticoagulants baits is suspended (Frantz and Padula, 1980; Frantz and Madigan, 1998).
 Alternating anticoagulant use with use of alternative control methods, including a toxicant with a different mode of action, would be expected to lessen the selective pressure favoring anticoagulant-resistant individuals.
 Frantz and Madigan (1998) suggested that a non-chemical strategy should be considered in areas where resistant rodents exist and that habitat modifications, especially limiting alternate food sources, might enhance the effectiveness of cyclical applications of first-generation anticoagulants in such areas by increasing the amount of bait consumed.
 Frantz and Madigan (1998) and Baroch (2004) present data which suggest that, if used cyclically and in conjunction with sanitation, Warfarin itself may eventually control resistant populations.